 Risky Business: The Art of Reducing Litigation Uncertainty and Settling Cases

-The Georgia State University College of Law will hold a one-day symposium in late January to early February 2015 to examine the different ways in which lawyers assess the risk associated with litigation, and the ways these tactics impact settlement negotiations.
-One of the realities of litigating in the 21st century is that the vast majority of cases settle before reaching trial.
+The Georgia State University College of Law will hold a one-day symposium on February 27, 2015 to examine the different ways in which lawyers assess the risk associated with litigation, and the ways these tactics impact settlement negotiations.
 Attorneys must be able to make value judgments and provide clients with an in-depth analysis of their chances of success in order to make decisions about how to reach a resolution.

 Browse the contents of GSULR Symposium: